Harold Webb: Project Diana

 At the end of Second World War, the Director of the Evans Signal Laboratory, Lt.
-Col. John H. DeWitt, Jr., was interested in peacetime uses of wartime equipment.
-He proposed that if radar signals could be reflected from the surface of the moon, perhaps a commercial use could be developed for broadcasting television signals.
-He code-named the venture Project Diana after the Roman goddess of the moon.
+Col. John H. DeWitt Jr., was interested in peacetime uses of wartime equipment.
+He proposed that if radar signals could be reflected from the surface of the Moon, perhaps a commercial use could be developed for broadcasting television signals.
+He code-named the venture Project Diana after the Roman goddess of the Moon.

 The Project Diana team was led by Dewitt.
-The principal members were Chief Scientist Edwin King Stodola, Radio Engineer Mr. Herbert Kauffman, Radio Engineer Jacob Mofenson, and Electrical Engineer Webb.
+The principal members were Chief Scientist Edwin King Stodola, Radio Engineer Herbert Kauffman, Radio Engineer Jacob Mofenson, and Electrical Engineer Webb.
 The project used re-purposed radar equipment housed in temporary shacks and a large “bedspring” antenna located near the Marconi Building at Camp Evans.
-On January 10, 1946, the team successfully bounced a radio signal off the moon and detected the resulting echo (Earth-Moon-Earth communication or EME).
+On January 10, 1946, the team successfully bounced a radio signal off the Moon and detected the resulting echo (Earth-Moon-Earth communication or EME).
 Webb and Kauffman were staffing the equipment at that time, and were the first to hear the echo.
-Because of skepticism of other scientists and military officials, the Diana Project members were required to sign a notarized statement that they had, in fact, heard echoes from the moon.
+Because of skepticism of other scientists and military officials, the Diana Project members were required to sign a notarized statement that they had, in fact, heard echoes from the Moon.

 Webb's work on Project Diana was key to its success.
-Besides the improvements to the equipment that he developed, Webb was instrumental in determining how to propagate radio waves that could reach the moon.
+Besides the improvements to the equipment that he developed, Webb was instrumental in determining how to propagate radio waves that could reach the Moon.
 Webb felt that his two main contributions to Project Diana were to recognize that the equipment needed to be modified to better take into account the Doppler effect of the returning radio beam, and that better results could be obtained at moonrise due to the greater antenna gain over the ocean at that time.